OFFIS-mosaik/mosaik/docs/tutorials/writing-a-simulator.rst

 The key *params* lists the parameters of our simulator.
 (These are the names of the values that the user can or must provide when creating entities of this model.)

-We list the attributes (the inputs and outputs that our simulator receives and send *during* the simulation) under the keys *non-trigger* (for measurement inputs) and *non-persistent* (for event outputs).
+We list the attributes (the inputs and outputs that our simulator receives and sends *during* the simulation) under the keys *non-trigger* (for measurement inputs) and *non-persistent* (for event outputs).
 The keys *trigger* and *persistent* (for event inputs and measurement outputs, respectively) would also be possible.
-Finally, it used to be the case that you would simply list all attributes in the *attrs* list, without specifying whether they were intended for input or output.

 You might have noticed that we didn't specify how to give the energy price anywhere here.
 This is a small wart in mosaik API: the way it is set up, parameters to the simulator itself (as opposed to its entities) need to be transmitted before the simulator has a chance to reply with its meta.